GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README_Sourcedb_to_Spanner_Flex.md

 * **spannerHost** : The Cloud Spanner endpoint to call in the template.
 (Example: https://batch-spanner.googleapis.com).
 Defaults to: https://batch-spanner.googleapis.com.
 * **maxConnections** : Configures the JDBC connection pool on each worker with maximum number of connections.
 Use a negative number for no limit.
 (Example: -1).
 Defaults to: 0.
 * **sessionFilePath** : Session file path in Cloud Storage that contains mapping information from Spanner Migration Tool.
 Defaults to empty.
+* **transformationJarPath** : Custom jar location in Cloud Storage that contains the custom transformation logic for processing records.
+Defaults to empty.
+* **transformationClassName** : Fully qualified class name having the custom transformation logic.
+It is a mandatory field in case transformationJarPath is specified.
+Defaults to empty.
+* **transformationCustomParameters** : String containing any custom parameters to be passed to the custom transformation class.
+Defaults to empty.
 * **disabledAlgorithms** : Comma separated algorithms to disable.
-If this value is set to none, no algorithm is disabled.
+If this value is set to `none`, no algorithm is disabled.
 Use this parameter with caution, because the algorithms disabled by default might have vulnerabilities or performance issues.
 (Example: SSLv3, RC4).
 * **extraFilesToStage** : Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
 These files are saved in the /extra_files directory in each worker.
-(Example: gs://<BUCKET>/file.txt,projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<VERSION_ID>).
+(Example: gs://<BUCKET_NAME>/file.txt,projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<VERSION_ID>).
-* **defaultLogLevel** : Set Log level in the workers.
-Supported options are OFF, ERROR, WARN, INFO, DEBUG, TRACE.
-Defaults to INFO.